 What new channels are worth using?
 Where do they fit within our current marketing strategy?
 What's the most relevant messaging for those channels?
 How do we maintain a consistent front to our target demographic?

 Execute a successful multichannel marketing campaign using Sprinklr

 Your customers are everywhere, so you should be, too.
-With Sprinklr Modern Marketing & Advertising, you can give your customers the freedom to choose how they want to connect with you, on the channel of their choice.
+With Sprinklr Marketing, you can give your customers the freedom to choose how they want to connect with you, on the channel of their choice.

 Powered by industry-leading AI, Sprinklr’s solutions turn your digital channels into forums for promoting products and make customer journeys as frictionless as possible.
 Sprinklr’s unified customer experience management (Unified-CXM) platform empowers you to create a coordinated and centralized targeted multichannel delivery system where you can consolidate all of your segmentation, customer profiles, marketing attribution, content management, workflows, and reporting dashboards.

 Integrate strategy and analytics across channels, and deliver accurate messages at throughput rates with features such as:

 Campaign Planning & Content Marketing for efficient campaign creation, orchestration, execution, and measurement across 30+ modern channels

 Social Advertising to plan and publish ads across all social media channels without wasting time shifting from one platform to another.
 It also lets you take quick actions within the Sprinklr platform to optimize your strategy in real-time.

 Marketing Analytics to collect and analyze data from across multiple channels to have a 360-degree view of your customers and visualize their behavior across the entire customer journey.